Arizona Silver Belt

 The Arizona Silver Belt is a newspaper in Globe, Arizona.

-It has been published since May 2, 1878.
-It is owned by News Media Corporation, who acquired it from GateHouse Media in 2008.
+History

+The newspaper was first published on May 2, 1878.
 In 1906, editor Joseph H. Hamill increased publication to a daily newspaper and changed the title to the Daily Arizona Silver Belt.
 The title was later changed back to the Arizona Silver Belt.

+In 2008, GateHouse Media sold the paper to News Media Corporation.
+The paper ceased in 2025.
+It was then sold to and revived by O’Rourke Media Group.